steven-tk/Asteroids/README.md

 ## Done

 - Asteroid explosions with randomized shrapnel in all directions
+- Basic score tracking (prints on death)
+- basic sound effect as a proof of concept

 ## TODO

+- [ ] Find better sounds.. (spamable for shots) or edit current one
-- [ ] Implement non-circle hitboxes
+- [ ] Implement non-circular hitboxes
 - [ ] Fix collisions to use proper hitboxes
+- [ ] Spawn "shot" at front of ship rather than center

 ## Plans